uab-cgds-worthey/quac/README.md

 the pipeline.

 Running the commands below will submit a slurm job to just create these singularity+conda environments.
-Note that this slurm job will exit right after creating the environments, and it will not run any QC analyzes on the input samples provided.
+Note that this slurm job will exit right after creating the environments, and it will not run any QC analyses on the input samples provided.

 ```sh